reasonml-editor/reason-mode/README.md

 ### Spacemacs

-There is currently no offical reason layer available, but you can install the `reason-mode` package automatically.
+There is currently no official reason layer available, but you can install the `reason-mode` package automatically.
 Some are working on a layer in the meantime [#1149](https://github.com/facebook/reason/issues/1149).

 ```lisp